 Our success will depend, to a significant extent, on our ability to obtain and enforce our patent rights both in South Korea and worldwide.
 The coverage claimed in a patent application can be significantly reduced before a patent is issued, either in South Korea or abroad.
 Consequently, we cannot provide assurance that any of our pending or future patent applications will result in the issuance of patents.
 Patents issued to us may be subjected to further proceedings limiting their scope and may not provide significant proprietary protection or competitive advantage.
 Our patents also may be challenged, circumvented, invalidated or deemed unenforceable.
-In addition, because patent applications in certain countries generally are not published until more than 18 months after they are first filed, and because publication of discoveries in scientific or patent literature often lags behind actual discoveries, we cannot be certain that we were, or any of our licensors was, the first creator of inventions covered by pending patent applications, that we or any of our licensors will be entitled to any rights in purported inventions claimed in pending or future patent applications, or that we were, or any of our licensors was, the first to file patent applications on such inventions.
+In addition, because patent applications in certain countries generally are not published until more than 18 months after they are first filed, and because publication of discoveries in scientific or patent literature often lags behind actual discoveries, we cannot be certain that we were, or any of our licensors was, the first creator of inventions covered by pending patent applications, that we or any of our licensors was, the first to file patent applications on such inventions.